joekreu/basic_pcp/PARSING.md

 (2)   $PRE & a > 7 * b ! $POST + 2
 ```

+> _Note:_ The fake tokens do not really need to be inserted.
+It is enough that
+> the parser pretends that they are inserted.
+In fact, one of the ten parsers
+> in this repo (`pcp_ir_0_no_ins`; see section 3.1) works like this.
+However,
+> a real insertion, done by the tokenizer, greatly simplifies the parser's
+> precedence climbing code, because it thereby only has to process infix
+> expressions.

 Binding powers smaller than 6 are also considered 'reserved'.
 For example,
 a negative _lbp_ is assigned to the artificial `$END` token (see section 2).
 The benefits of other small 'internal' binding powers become visible in more